kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 ## Full example: build image and deploy to minikube on each PR

-Required :
+Requirements:

 - a valid Dockerfile
 - a valid deployment.yaml  (make sure image pull policy is set to never see bellow for example

+Steps:

-- Copy the yaml to `.github/workflows/pr.yml` in your github repo.
+- Copy the wokryaml to `.github/workflows/pr.yml` in your github repo.
 - Make a PR to your repo and see the result in github actions.

 ```yaml